Literary Masters, Inc.

 those trillions.
 Is $86,400 like a trillion?"

 "Well if it were deposited to your bank account every morning, it soon would be; wouldn't it?"
+Her

-first rule is: Everything that you didn't spend each day would be taken away from you."
+rule is: Everything that you didn't spend each day would be taken away from you."

 "Why can't I just save it, Poppy?" she asked.
 "I don't want to just waste it."